cybercongress/go-cyber/docs/run_validator.md

 ```

 You should see this:
-(Some version/driver numbers migth differ.
+(Some version/driver numbers might differ.
 You also might have some processes already running)

 ```bash
 +-----------------------------------------------------------------------------+